Skunk Works: History

 As a result, the XP-38 was the first 400-mph fighter in the world.
 The Lightning team was temporarily moved to the 3G Distillery, a former bourbon works where the first YP-38 (constructor's number 2202) was built.
 Moving from the distillery to a larger building, the stench from a nearby plastic factory was so vile that Irv Culver, one of the engineers, began answering the intra-Lockheed "house" phone "Skonk Works, inside man Culver speaking!"

-In Al Capp's comic strip Li'l Abner, Big Barnsmell's Skonk Works—spelled with an "o"—was where Kickapoo Joy Juice was brewed from skunks, old shoes, kerosene, anvils, and other strange ingredients.
+In Al Capp's comic strip Li'l Abner, Big Barnsmell's Skonk Works—spelled with an "o"—was where Skonk Oil was brewed from skunks, old shoes, kerosene, anvils, and other strange ingredients.
 When the name leaked out, Lockheed ordered it changed to "Skunk Works" to avoid potential legal trouble over use of a copyrighted term.
 The term rapidly circulated throughout the aerospace community, and became a common nickname for research and development offices.
 The once informal nickname is now a registered trademark of Lockheed Martin.

 In November 1941, Kelsey gave the unofficial nod to Johnson and the P-38 team to engineer a drop tank system to extend range for the fighter, and they completed the initial research and development without a contract.
 When the Army Air Forces officially asked for a range extension solution it was ready.
 The range modifications were performed in Lockheed's Building 304, starting with 100 P-38F models on April 15, 1942.
 Some of the group of independent-minded engineers were later involved with the XP-80 project, the prototype of the P-80 Shooting Star.

 Mary G. Ross, the first Native American female engineer, began working at Lockheed in 1942 on the mathematics of compressibility in high-speed flight—a problem first seriously encountered in the P-38.
 In 1952, she was invited to join the Skunk Works team.